 In 2020, Sustainable Community Associates partnered with Leavened Bakery in Tremont in a tenancy agreement to have the artisan bakery be the flagship location of their newest building, the Tappan.
 However, Ian Herrington, the owner of Leavened, needed to access funding to build-out the space and provide working capital for the opening.

-Ian connected with Honeycomb Credit and ran a loan crowdfunding campaign that raised $43,550 to open Leavened.
-Honeycomb is a loan crowdfunding platform that gives small businesses the opportunity to take out a loan from their community, not a bank.
+Ian connected with Honeycomb Credit and ran a local business investment round that received $43,550 to open Leavened.
+Honeycomb is a platform that gives local businesses the opportunity to take out a loan from their community, not a bank.
 This is a great resource for businesses just starting out who might not be able to get a bank loan, or who would rather pay back their neighbors than pay back Wall Street.

 For Ian, the reason he connected with Honeycomb was that he wanted his bakery’s opening to really be a part of building a community at the Tappan, and to get people interested in their new neighborhood bakery by being able to invest in it!